-There is nothing more exciting than fining your dream vacation home.
+There is nothing more exciting than finding your dream vacation home.
 Outer Banks reality listings are provided by town to help facilitate that search.

 The map at the left is provided as an easy reference for where the towns on the Outer Banks fit geographically.
 As you look for your ideal house, think about what your goals for the house will be and how the town and the location within the town (oceanfront, oceanside, soundside or soundfront) will affect those goals.
 Ironically, many of the things considered by renters while looking for their summer vacation home must be considered by the rental home buyer as, ultimately, satisfying those needs will make your Outer Banks investment property real estate property successful.
 To see a more complete list of considerations, read the Investment Property section on Outer Banks Revealed.

 Below you will find the Outer Banks real estate gadgets for the town of Nags Head and north.
 When most people think Outer Banks, they think about these towns.

 Manteo, Hatteras Island and the Island of Ocracoke cannot be sold short.
 Manteo is not part of the Hatteras Island, but is the cultural center of the Outer Banks, where you will find many artists and other cultural events, such as the famous The Lost Colony Outdoor show.
 The towns of Hatteras Island and Ocracoke are a bit quieter and remote, and are a great place to find the Outer Banks of yesteryear.
 Located in the beautiful Cape Hatteras National Seashore, these towns are certain to please.
 If you are interested in the towns of Manteo, Rodanthe, Waves and Salvo (Rodanthe, Waves and Salvo are sometimes referred to the tri-villages), click on the highlighted link.
 For the towns of Avon, Buxton, Frisco, Hatteras Village and Ocracoke, click on the highlighted link to see what is for sale there.